adam-singer/dart-carte-du-jour/README.md

 - `scripts/make_image/build_image.sh` is the script used for creating the compute engine instance that has latest dart-sdk

-- `scripts/quick_launch/` is a collection of scripts for launching, killing, ssh a test-instance, currently the scripts are hardcoded.
+- `scripts/daemon_launch/` is a collection of scripts for launching, killing, ssh a daemon-isolate, currently the scripts are hardcoded.

 - [scope document](https://docs.google.com/document/d/1DYeca9T-FJTePXLksqNoSrOwp8eFlnbqbLs_qGfC99o/edit)